The Montessori School of Maui proudly engages in Growing Global Citizens

 - Individual accountability within a social framework

-The Toddler Program – (Ages 18 mos. to 3 years)
+The Toddler Program – (Ages 18 months to 3 years)

-The Toddler Program assists the child in developing self-control and self-confidence through communication and real life activities.
-In a safe and caring environment young children are encouraged to explore and challenge their self as they develop into independent human beings.
+The Toddler Program assists children in developing self-control and self-confidence through communication and real life activities.
+In a safe and caring environment, young children are encouraged to explore and challenge themselves as they develop into independent human beings.

 The Primary Program – (Ages 3 years through 6 years)

-The Primary child loves to work in a community of independent learners.
-A wide range of activities engage the children at all levels of ability and maturity, and makes possible the Montessori goals of individualized work, timely progress, independence and social awareness.
+Primary children love to work in a community of independent learners.
+A wide range of activities engage the children at all levels of ability and maturity, and make possible the Montessori goals of individualized work, timely progress, independence and social awareness.

-The Elementary Program – (Ages 6 years through 12 years)
+The Elementary Program – (Ages 6 years through 12 years, Grades 1 through 6)

 Elementary students thrive on learning with and from each other.
 This collaborative learning environment emphasizes the interactive process that achieves both academic success and social competence.
-Students develop the ability to work cooperatively in reaching a goal, to contribute ideas, to listen to others, and to respect individual differences.
+Students develop the ability to work cooperatively in reaching a goal, contribute ideas, listen to others, and respect individual differences.

-The Middle School Program – (Ages 12 years through 14 years)
+The Middle School Program – (Ages 12 years through 14 years, Grades 7 and 8)

 The Middle School’s curriculum and instructional design are developed so that within the island environment, each student is exposed to and well versed in knowledge and skills common to pre-collegiate curriculum.
 When students graduate from the Montessori Middle School, they will find themselves well prepared for their high school years.